Mandatory Reporting of Child Abuse

 University Students employed by or volunteering on behalf of the University who have reasonable cause to believe that child abuse has occurred shall follow the Reporting Requirements listed above.

-University Students at a field placement, on-site course, research project, outreach project, or other event supervised by an agency with which the University cooperates (e.g., schools, community agencies, medical facilities, internship sites) who have reasonable cause to believe that child abuse has occurred must notify the organization’s lead administrator (e.g., school principal, facility director) immediately, and subsequently notify their University Supervisor or Program Director.
+University Students at a field placement, on-site course, research project, outreach project, or other event supervised by an agency with which the University cooperates (e.g., schools, community agencies, medical facilities, internship sites) who have reasonable cause to believe that child abuse has occurred must notify the organization’s lead administrator or other designated official (e.g., school principal, counselor, facility director) immediately, and subsequently notify their University Supervisor or Program Director, who is subject to the Reporting Requirements listed above.